Sainttyga/Estate-Agents-Sales-Report/README.md

-Certainly!
-Here's a sample README file for your project:

----

-# LindokuhleAtWork Property Sales Management
+# Estate Agents Sales Report

 ## Overview
 This project is a simple Java application for managing property sales by estate agents.
 It includes functionalities to calculate total sales, commission earned, and identify the top-performing estate agent based on sales figures.